tardisx/spritesheet_generator/README.md

 # spritesheet_generator

-This is a simple program to generate a template for isometric sprite tilesheets, in png format.
+This is a simple program to generate a sprite tilesheet, in png format.
 For use with software such as [Tiled](https://www.mapeditor.org).

+This gives you a template to use as a layer in your favourite image editing program, allowing you to create a tilesheet for use in your game.

 ## Installation